Botox for blushing

 For others, the blushing may be triggered by consuming specific types of food or drink.
 In many cases it just happens for no apparent reason.

-We’ll invite you for a free consultation to discuss your problems with blushing and to ensure that both you, and we, are happy that the treatment is right for you.
+All patients have a free initial consultation, so that our experts can fully assess your condition and ensure that both you, and we, are happy that the approach is right for you.
+If so, the treatment can be administered straight away.

-The treatment itself will take around 30 minutes, depending on the area(s) to be included.
+The treatment itself will take around 30 minutes, depending on the area(s) to be treated.

 The injections are made just under the skin (more shallow than anti-wrinkle botox injections).
 There is very little discomfort during the treatment.